Price Experimentation and Interference: A Two-Sided Market Model

 \subsection{Properties of Biases with Market Balance}

-In this section we study structural properties of market balance with a particular focus on extreme regimes of market balance.
-The analysis in this subsection closely follows \cite{johari2022experimental}.

-Let us recall the source of biases in listing and customer-side experiments.
-In a listing-side experiment, cannibalization between control and treated listings creates bias.
-Upon arrival, customers consider both treated and control listings when choosing which listing to book, creating competition between listings.
-In contrast, in customer-side experiments there is competition between treatment and control customers for the same limited supply.
-A listing booked by, e.g., a treatment customer will not be available to a control customer.\footnote{$Bias^{CR}$ would be zero in a setting with unlimited supply.} $Bias^{LR}$ and $Bias^{CR}$ capture these respective competition effects and both of them are naturally characterized by the cross derivatives between groups.

-As the market becomes more demand constrained ($\beta \rightarrow 0$), competition between customers declines resulting in less interference in a CR experiment.
-In the limit, there is no competition between customers and we expect the bias in the CR experiment to be zero.
-On the other hand, competition between listings increases resulting in more interference in a LR experiment.
-In the limit, we expect the bias in the LR experiment to be non-zero.
+\cite{johari2022experimental} studies the bias of CR and LR experiments as the market becomes heavily demand constrained or supply constrained, respectively.
+Following the analysis of that paper, we obtain analogous insights, with proofs similar to Johari et al. (2022) but also leveraging our characterization of biases through cross-partial derivatives.
+In particular, as the market becomes more demand constrained ($\lambda \rightarrow 0$), competition between customers declines, resulting in less interference in a CR experiment; in the limit, the bias in a CR experiment approaches zero.
+On the other hand, in the same regime the competition between listings is high, resulting in more interference for an LR experiment, so in the limit the bias of an LR experiment remains positive.
+By contrast, as the market becomes more supply constrained ($\lambda \to \infty$), the opposite results hold: in this regime, competition between customers is stronger and competition between listings is weaker, so in the limit the bias of a CR experiment remains positive while the bias of a LR experiment approaches zero.
+We derive these results in Propositions \ref{pr: Bias_beta_zero} and \ref{pr: Bias_beta_infty} in Appendix \ref{sec: logit_model_limit_bias}.

-Conversely as the market becomes supply constrained ($\beta \rightarrow \infty$), competition between listings declines resulting in less interference in a LR experiment.
-In the limit, there is no competition between listings and we expect the bias in the LR experiment to be zero.
-Competition between customers increases resulting in more interference in a CR experiment.
-In the limit, we expect the bias in the CR experiment to be non-zero.

-The following propositions formalize the intuition about the behavior of the bias in both extremes of market balance.